eggheadio-projects/the-beginners-guide-to-react/18-hook-flow.md

               border: 'solid'
             }}
           >
-            {/* Creating a component but only when it's being called not on inicial render */}
+            {/* Creating a component but only after initial render when showChild checkbox is checked */}
             {/* If it's not being called, it's only creating React objects  */}
             {showChild ? <Child /> : null}
-            {/* when on null, it removes the child and calls for a clean-up's  */}
+            {/* when showChild is toggled off, it removes the Child component and calls for a cleanup  */}
           </div>
         </>
       );